-Interns, trainees and social workers who I supervise toward licensure sometimes feel insecure when working with parents.
+Interns, trainees and social workers who I supervise toward licensure sometimes feel insecure when working with parents and family dynamics.
 “How can I support someone with parenting when I don’t have kids myself?”
-This is such a good question.

-Life goes in circles, and now I am fortunate to continue my small private practice in Oakland, supporting many men to be the father who they would like to be.
+Life goes in circles, now I’m a father, supporting men to be the father who they would like to be.